Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: METHODOLOGY

 \subsubsection{Training}

 We train the network by solving the following problem by mini-batch gradient descent:

-where $\begin{Vmatrix}\cdot\end{Vmatrix}_2$ represents the Euclidean norm, $\begin{Vmatrix}\cdot\end{Vmatrix}_1$ represents the absolute value, and $\hat{b}_i$ are the learned estimates of the subject-dependent bias.
-The second term is a regularizer that ensures that average subject-dependent bias over the training set is zero.
-The training is insensitive to the value of $\lambda$, since the mean bias can be compensated by $\hat{t}$. $\hat{b}_i$ could also be estimated by calculating the mean for each subject over the training set, but this would be time-consuming given the large size of the training set, especially we apply online data augmentation.
+where $\begin{Vmatrix}\cdot\end{Vmatrix}_2$ represents the Euclidean norm, $\begin{vmatrix}\cdot\end{vmatrix}$ represents the absolute value, and $\hat{b}_i$ are the learned estimates of the subject-dependent bias.
+The second term is a regularizer that ensures that the mean subject-dependent bias over the training set is zero.
+It is not a sparsity regularizer, which would have the form $\sum_i |\hat{b}_i|$.
+Training is insensitive to the value of $\lambda$ (we used $\lambda=1$) and to the norm used, because the second term can be easily optimized to zero without changing the value of the first term, since every change of the mean bias can be compensated by an equivalent change in the constant offset of the last layer, which computes $\hat{t}$.
+Rather than treating the biases $\hat{b}_i$ as extra learned parameters, they could be estimated by the mean offset for each subject over the training set.
+However, this would be time-consuming given the large size of the training set, especially since we apply online data augmentation.
+Removing the last layer bias would not remove the need for the regularizer, since it is possible that one of the neurons feeding the last layer could serve as a constant offset.
+The regularizer could be removed if we set the bias of one of the subjects in the training set to zero.
+However this would require us to set $\hat{b}_m$ equal to the mean bias across the remaining subjects in the training set if no calibration images are available.
+This adds an extra parameter required during deployment, which would vary depending on the training set and the subject chosen to have zero bias.
+Thus, we prefer to add the regularizer during training to simplify deployment, but both approaches would result in similar performance.

 We implement our network in TensorFlow.
 We use the Adam optimizer with default parameters.
 The batch size is 64.
 The initial learning rate is 0.001, which is divided by 10 after every ten epochs.
 The training proceeds for 35 epochs.
 We apply standard online data augmentation techniques, including random cropping, scaling, rotation and horizontal flipping.
 Since the bias varies if the images are horizontally flipped, we consider the non-flipped and flipped images as belonging to different subjects.